 All-Recovery groups are support groups for persons in any pathway of recovery from substance use.
 They are based on the idea that recovery pathways vary according to the specific backgrounds, life experience, culture, and worldviews, and there is great benefit to finding our common ground in recovery.

-Groups are offered at Communities for Recovery on weekdays, see our calendar for specific days and times Calendar
+Groups are offered at Communities for Recovery on weekdays, see below for specific days and times

 Recovery Coffee Talk is an opportunity to enjoy coffee and fellowship with others on a recovery journey.
 Bring your cup and we’ll fill it with coffee!
 Meetings occur most days at 11:00 AM at Communities for Recovery, see our calendar page for more info Calendar